 Letters written and sent to Middletown Media for publishing.
-If you feel compelled to write to us for sharing, you can send your letters to the: Editor email.
+If you feel compelled to write to us to share, you can send your letters to the: Editor’s email.

 It is time to give our schools back to our community.
 It is time for Gary’s parents and families to have a voice again in our children’s education.